Lent Reflections 2017

 All Souls would like to acknowledge the many people who contributed to this series of reflections as writers, coordinators, designers and technical support:

-Aileen Austin, Mary Currie, Jonathan Day, Jacob Durham-Morgan, Laura Elworthy, Eric Engberg, Louanne Enns, Paul Enns, Jenny Gallagher, Louise Gibson, Alastair Gledhill, Alison Grieve, Peter Hamm, Peter Haskew, Melinda Hendry, Katie Huggins, Claire Jackson, Alex Lee, Amy McBirnie, Seza Mekhdjian, Hibist Mesfin, Martin Mills, Charmaine Muir, Hugh Palmer, Trevor Pearce, Tuuli Platner, Paul Stamper-Iveson, Sue Stamper-Iveson, Freddie Rutherford, Rico Tice, David Turner, Robert Turner, Dan Wells and Chris Wright.
+Aileen Austin, Mary Currie, Jonathan Day, Jacob Durham-Morgan, Laura Elworthy, Eric Engberg, Louanne Enns, Paul Enns, Jenny Gallagher, Louise Gibson, Alastair Gledhill, Alison Grieve, Peter Hamm, Peter Haskew, Melinda Hendry, Katie Huggins, Alex Lee, Amy McBirnie, Seza Mekhdjian, Hibist Mesfin, Martin Mills, Charmaine Muir, Hugh Palmer, Tuuli Platner, Paul Stamper-Iveson, Sue Stamper-Iveson, Freddie Rutherford, Rico Tice, David Turner, Robert Turner, Dan Wells and Chris Wright.